 Though I haven’t tried it, the rosemary syrup I added to my mistletoe kiss cocktail might be a nice herby addition to your coffee.
 You can buy or make your own coffee syrup but I really do love to make my own.

-Maple syrup to sweeten an iced latte: This natural sweetener is a delicious way to sweeten your coffee, whether it’s hot or cold.
+Maple syrup: This natural sweetener is a delicious way to sweeten your coffee, whether it’s hot or cold.
 Look at that!
 Now you’ve made an iced maple latte!

-Simple syrup to sweeten an iced latte: This just a simple mix of equal parts water and sugar that you boil for 5 minutes.
+Simple syrup: This just a simple mix of equal parts water and sugar that you boil for 5 minutes.
 When the liquid is cool, it’s a basic syrup to sweeten your coffee with.
 This is known at Starbucks as the “classic syrup.”

-Caramel sauce to sweeten an iced latte: Caramel sauce is an excellent way to sweeten your iced latte!
+Caramel sauce: Caramel sauce is an excellent way to sweeten your iced latte!
 My vanilla bean caramel sauce will give an iced latte a sweet toasty flavor.
 My 3 ingredient salted caramel sauce will give an iced latte a sweet, deeply toasty, and slightly salty flavor.
 You can’t go wrong with either recipe but be sure you warm the caramel sauce a little to loosen it up before you add it to the iced latte.

 Honey: This is also a great natural sweetener for hot and cold drinks.
 Honey will give your iced latte some floral flavor notes and it will enhance any naturally sweet flavors your espresso already has.

 Flavored milk: You can find some milk varieties that are sweetened these days.
 Vanilla almond and soy milk are both fairly common in grocery stores.

 Once you have your espresso brewed and your milk and sweetener ready, fill a glass with ice.
 Pour the espresso over the ice.
 Add the sweetener.
 Pour in the milk to fill the glass.